mozilla/zamboni/docs/api/topics/langpacks.rst

     **Response**

-    :param uuid: Unique identifier for this langpack.
+    :param active: A boolean representing the langpack state.
+Inactive langpacks are hidden by default.
-    :type uuid: string
+    :type active: boolean
-    :param language: The language this langpack provides translations for.
+    :param created: The date that the langpack was first uploaded (in ISO 8601 format).
-    :type language: string
+    :type created: string
     :param fxos_version: The Firefox OS version this langpack provides translations for.
     :type fxos_version: string
-    :param version: The version of the Langpack package itself.
-    :type version: string
-    :param size: The size (in bytes) of the Langpack package.
+    :param hash: The
-    :type size: int
-    :param hash: A SHA256 hash of the package.
+     SHA256 hash of the package.
     :type hash: string
-    :param active: A boolean representing the langpack state.
-Inactive langpacks are hidden by default.
+    :param language: The language code (i.e. "de", or "pt-BR") this langpack provides translations for.
+    :type language: string
+    :param language_display: The language this langpack provides translations for, in a human-readable format (i.e. Deutsch).
-    :type active: boolean
+    :type language_display: string
     :param manifest_url: The URL to the mini-manifest for this package, which contains everything needed to install and update the language pack.
     :type active: string
+    :param modified: The date that the langpack was last modified (in ISO 8601 format).
+    :type modified: string
+    :param size: The size (in bytes) of the Langpack package.
+    :type size: int
+    :param uuid: Unique identifier for this langpack.
+    :type uuid: string
+    :param version: The version of the Langpack package itself.
+    :type version: string

 Langpack properties edition
 ===========================